School of Medicine

 Postdoctoral Scholar, Radiation Physics

-Then, was a postdoc and research assistant at Institute of Applied Mathematics, School of Mathematical Sciences, Zhejiang University.
+Then, was a postdoc and research assistant (medium-grade professional title) at Department of Applied Mathematics, School of Mathematical Sciences, Zhejiang University.

-Currently, is a postdoc at Division of Medical Physics, Department of Radiation Oncology, School of Medicine, Stanford University.
+Currently, is a postdoc at Department of Radiation Oncology, School of Medicine, Stanford University.

-His research interests are medical image processing, radiation therapy, wavelet & sparse representation, intelligent computing, convex optimization, machine learning.
+His research interests are medical image registration & fusion, radiation-based neuromodulation & neuro-oncology, dose calculation & treatment planning, wavelet & sparse representation, intelligent computing, convex optimization, AI machine learning.